The Big Sleep (1946 film)

 The Big Sleep is a 1946 American film noir directed by Howard Hawks.
 William Faulkner, Leigh Brackett and Jules Furthman co-wrote the screenplay, which adapts Raymond Chandler's 1939 novel.
 The film stars Humphrey Bogart as private detective Philip Marlowe and Lauren Bacall as Vivian Rutledge in a story that begins with blackmail and leads to multiple murders.

-Initially produced in late 1944, the film's release was delayed by more than a year owing to the studio wanting to release war films in anticipation of the end of World War II.
+Initially produced in late 1944, the film's release was delayed by more than a year because the studio wanted to release war films in anticipation of the end of World War II.
 A cut was released to servicemen overseas in 1945 shortly after its completion.
 During the delay, Bogart and Bacall married and Bacall was cast in Confidential Agent.
-When that movie failed, reshoots were done in early 1946 meant to take advantage of the public's fascination with "Bogie and Bacall".
+When that movie failed, reshoots of The Big Sleep were done in early 1946 meant to take advantage of the public's fascination with "Bogie and Bacall".

-The Big Sleep was finally released by Warner Bros on August 31, 1946.
-The film was a critical and commercial success and led to two more "Bogie and Bacall" films by Warner Bros: Dark Passage (1947) and Key Largo (1948).
+The Big Sleep was finally released by Warner Bros.
+Pictures on August 31, 1946.
+The film was a critical and commercial success and led to two more "Bogie and Bacall" films by Warner Bros.: Dark Passage (1947) and Key Largo (1948).
 In 1997, the original 1945 cut was restored and released.
-That same year the U.S. Library of Congress deemed the film "culturally, historically, or aesthetically significant" and added it to the National Film Registry.
+That same year the U.S. Library of Congress deemed the film "culturally, historically, or aesthetically significant" and was selected for preservation in the National Film Registry.